adrelanos/aeternity-wiki/Wiki-Guidelines-&-To-Do's.md

 If you grab a To Do, please do the following **a)** write your username and the starting date behind it YY-MM-DD
 > todo: Create Index for Wiki [DanMercurius 17-05-05]

-b) once finished paste it under 'Closed' with the end date
+b) once finished paste it under 'Closed' with the end date.

 ### ONGOING
 * Scan for duplicate content